top of page

 Tiny Scanner: Information Storage/Sharing APP | Phone app for scanning/sending documents

-The establishments listed below are member-restaurants that have expanded or altered their services, accommodating the needs of our community via delivery, pickup, or curbside services.
+Click below to view our comprehensive community resource guide outlining local provisions, childcare, community services, wellness resources, and much more.
 This list is subject to change, as the current situation is fluid and changing.
-Please reach out to if you would like to be added to or removed from the list.
+Please reach out to firstname.lastname@example.org if you would like to be added to or removed from the list, or have updated information.

 Check this section regularly for local, state, and federal updates to policies. procedures, operations, and legislation.
 Information is fluid and changing...bookmark this page and return often!